-After the warning signal, VHF Channel 72 should be used for communication to advise of the start location and divisional start sequence, recall an individual competitor for breaking the start or advise the fleet of a general recall or abandonment.
+After the warning signal, the Race Communications VHF Channel should be used for communication to advise of the start location and divisional start sequence, recall an individual competitor for breaking the start or advise the fleet of a general recall or abandonment.

-After the start all competitors should continue to monitor the Race Communications VHF Channel 72 and, if possible, Channel 16.
+After the start, all competitors should continue to monitor the Race Communications VHF Channel and, if possible, VHF Channel 16.